oxigraph/oxrdflib/README.md

 The stores could be used as drop-in replacements of the rdflib default ones.
 They supports context but not formulas.
 Transaction support is not implemented yet.

+SPARQL query evaluation is done by pyoxigraph instead of rdflib if a oxrdflib store is used.

 Two stores are currently provided:
 * An in-memory store, named `"OxMemory"`.
 * A disk-based store based on the [Sled key-value store](https://sled.rs/), named `"OxSled"`.